mydumper/mydumper_docs/myloader_usage_autogenerated.rst

 .. option:: -t, --threads

   Number of threads to use, 0 means to use number of CPUs.
-Default: 4
+Default: 4, Minimum: 2

 .. option:: -V, --version